yoloseem/vict-lang/README.markdown

 ====

 Vict is a programming language.
-This, the Vict programming language, takes it name from 'Victoria', a member of Korean idol girl group F(x).
+This, the Vict programming language, takes it name from 'Victoria', a member of Korean idol girl group f(x).

 Types
 ----